- Academic English Studies (ESL)

 - ENVS 350 (Environmental Theory) course feed: https://www.inoreader.com/stream/user/1006272833/tag/ENVS%20350%20FA19

 - ENVS 499 (Independent Study) course feed: https://www.inoreader.com/stream/user/1006272833/tag/ENVS%20499%20FA%2019

 Students, here is how to prepare your RSS feeds for the form at top.
 You will enter a general site feed that remains the same from ENVS course to course, and one or more course-specific feeds.
 If you follow the category structure we recommend in our tutorials they will be like this:

 - Course-specific feed: https://mysite.wordpress.com/category/envs/[course]/feed/

->

-> Before completing the form, check that your feed is correct!
+Before completing the form, check that your feed is correct!
 Just Google “feed validator” and enter your feed URL…if you see “Valid RSS feed” you’re good (even if there are recommendations below).
-Or, add this extension to your Firefox browser (or use an older version), set it to “Enable feed detection,” and you’ll see your feed directly in your browser window if valid.
+Or, try entering your feed URL into Firefox (or add this extension to your Firefox browser), and you’ll see your feed directly in your browser window if valid.

->

-> Students, would you like to display your colleagues’ course posts on your DS sites?
+Students, would you like to display your colleagues’ course posts on your DS sites?
 Just add the default RSS widget to your sidebar—or, if you are on a hosted WordPress site and can add plugins, consider fancier RSS widgets like Feedzy.